scicloj/clojisr/README.md

 ### Docker image

-Thanks to @behrica we have Docker image prepared
+Thanks to Carsten Behring we have a Docker image prepared

 https://github.com/behrica/clj-py-r-template